Renewables and other fossil alternatives are finally getting the limelight they deserve.

 Loop Energy’s ace is its eFlow™ fuel cell, the patented technology that (according to the company’s claim) makes its fuel cells 16% more fuel-efficient and offers up to 90% higher peak power than industry equivalents.

-This simply means that it might be able to deliver almost twice the power to the vehicle’s drivetrain with the similar-sized fuel cell stack as the other fuel cells currently available, making them cheaper and more powerful.
+This simply means that it might be able to deliver almost twice the power to the vehicle’s drivetrain with a similar-sized fuel cell stack as the other fuel cells currently available, making them cheaper and more powerful.

 With its more powerful fuel cells, the company is targeting a relatively larger range of applications: Not just heavy-duty transit but also construction equipment.